 The ideal checkout page design allows online customers to complete their online orders.
 The checkout process collects a customer’s shipping details, billing details, preferred shipping method and payment method, and finally, the option to submit the order.

 Web portals need to have a checkout page design that is easy to understand and fill in for online visitors.
 A checkout design is a deciding factor that tilts an online visitor towards an online portal.
 The smooth functioning of the checkout page UI design makes it convenient to use, easy to access, and high-performing.
-It attracts a positive reaction from an online visitors, boosting the customer satisfaction level and ensuring that the customer will return to the web portal.
+It attracts a positive reaction from online visitors, boosting the customer satisfaction level and ensuring that the customer will return to the web portal.

 - Why should I optimise the checkout page?